Lower Silesian Agglomeration Railway: Passenger traffic service

 Impuls train at Wrocław Wojnów Wschodni station.

 Wroclaw Mikołajów railway station serves the most, as many as 4 agglomeration lines.

 Passenger rail services in the Wrocław agglomeration are operated by Polregio (POLREGIO sp. z o.o.
-Dolnośląski Branch in Wrocław), Koleje Dolnośląskie – a company owned by the Lower Silesian Voivodeship Marshal, and the Road and City Maintenance Board in Wrocław based on the so-called integrated ticket system.
+Dolnośląski Branch in Wrocław), Lower Silesian Railways – a company owned by the Lower Silesian Voivodeship Marshal, and the Road and City Maintenance Board in Wrocław based on the so-called integrated ticket system.
 Trains operate in ten directions within the agglomeration, with a frequency of at least 12 trips per day in each direction, including increased frequencies during the morning and afternoon peak hours; on most routes, there is at least one night connection (around 11:00 PM).
 Passengers mainly travel within the agglomeration, but more often choose routes within the administrative boundaries of Wrocław; in 2019, this amounted to over 4 million passengers, and the number is on the rise.
 As a result, the city of Wrocław is increasingly subsidizing services in the region, spending 18 million PLN on transport services in 2019.
 Among the stations in the agglomeration, those in Wrocław are the most popular, occupying three of the top four places.
 One of the most challenging routes to operate is the Wrocław – Trzebnica line, due to the lack of electrification and the single track.